 Healing Properties and Warning

-The flowers, which are the part of black elder most often used in phytotherapy, contain mineral salts (especially potassium and quercetin) and organic acids, which give them sudorific, diuretic, depurative, and anti-inflammatory properties.
-Due to their content in mucilage, they also have a mild laxative action.
+The flowers, which are part of black elder most often used in phytotherapy, contain mineral salts (especially potassium and quercetin) and organic acids, which give them sudorific, diuretic, depurative, and anti-inflammatory properties.
+Due to their mucilage content, they also have a mild laxative action.

 The flowers of the black elder are one of the most effective sudorific and depurative substances known and are recommended in any feverish state, especially the following ones.

-- Catarrh, colds, and influenza, to provoke abundant perspiration and depurative action as well as reducing congestion.
-They also ease coughs.
+- Catarrh, colds, and influenza provoke abundant perspiration and depurative action, reducing congestion and easing coughs.

 - Throat disorders: As rinses and gargles, the infusion of black elder flowers is recommended for pharyngitis, stomatitis, and tonsilitis.